CV

 • They are irrelevant to the position you are applying for.

-• They could take up unnecessary valuable space on your CV that could have been used on relevant information like education and work experience.
+• They could take up unnecessary valuable space on your CV that could have been used for relevant information like education and work experience.

 • They might sound unprofessional to recruiters or hiring managers.